next-exp/sw-docs/docs/source/esmeralda.rst

    * - ``energy_threshold``
      - ``float``
-     - If the energy (in :math:`\text{MeV}`) of one of the original end-point voxels is smaller than this value,
+     - If the energy (in :math:`\text{MeV}`) of one of the original extreme voxels is smaller than this value,

        the voxel is dropped and its energy redistributed to the neighbours.

    * - ``min_voxels``
      - ``int``
-     - The voxel dropping procedure commented on ``energy_threshold`` can only happen if the number of voxels is larger than the value specified in this argument.
+     - Minimum number of voxels to perform the dropping algorithm commented on ``energy_threshold``.

    * - ``blob_radius``
      - ``float``
      - Radius of the blobs in :math:`\text{mm}`.
 Click :ref:`here <Blobs position>` to know more about the position from where this radius is taken.